haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 ### Callbacks

 Callbacks can choose whether they want to propagate their own context or not.
-Because whole ecosystem currently lives with `Fn*`, this will probably become a golden standard.
+Because whole ecosystem currently lives with `Fn*`, this will probably become the golden standard.

-It is also almost impossible to use normal functions as callbacks, which can break existing code.
+Thanks to `alloc`, it is also almost impossible to use normal functions as callbacks, which can break existing code.
 Mitigation is easy: just wrap your callback in closure so it captures all necessary context.

 Contextual callbacks is a potential direction for future, but without contextual closures such API is *hard* to use